 Section 16(a) of the Securities and Exchange Act of 1934 requires the General Partner's officers and directors, and persons who own more than 10% of a registered class of the Partnership's equity securities, to file reports of beneficial ownership and changes in beneficial ownership with the Securities and Exchange Commission ("SEC").
-Officers directors and greater than 10 percent unitholders are required by SEC regulation to furnish the General Partner with copies of all Section 16(a) forms.
+Officers, directors and greater than 10 percent unitholders are required by SEC regulation to furnish the General Partner with copies of all Section 16(a) forms.

-Based solely on its review of the copies of such forms received by the General Partner, or written representations from certain reporting persons that no Form 5's were required for those persons, the General Partner believes that during fiscal year ending August 31, 1996, all filing requirements applicable to its officers, directors, and greater than 10 percent beneficial owners were met in a timely manner with the exception of the following late filing of Form 4's: Messrs.
-Bertelsmeyer and Krimbill - one each with NYSE; Messrs.
-Byrne and Sawyer - one each.
+Based solely on its review of the copies of such forms received by the General Partner, or written representations from certain reporting persons that no Form 5's were required for those persons, the General Partner believes that during fiscal year ending August 31, 1997, all filing requirements applicable to its officers, directors, and greater than 10 percent beneficial owners were met in a timely manner, with the exception of the following late filing of one Form 4 for Heritage Holdings, Inc.